 I was with a group of doctors recently here on the Spear campus for an Occlusion in Clinical Practice workshop and we were working in one of the operatories.
 As you may be aware, in addition to the Spear hands-on workshops held here, cerecdoctors.com also offers courses on the use and implementation of CEREC CAD-CAM technology into the practice.

 We have many CEREC machines in the lab and clinic.
-With so many around it's hard not to have some conversation around them regardless of the course.
+With so many around, it's hard not to have some conversation about them regardless of the course.

-When I speak with owners of CEREC machines I have occasionally heard this statement, “I eliminated my lab cost,” as one of the reasons for acquiring the technology and investing in learning how to use it well.
-That statement is technically correct, you aren't sending a check to your technician for that restoration, but it is financially incorrect—the cost has not been eliminated, it has been shifted.
+When I speak with owners of CEREC machines I occasionally hear the statement, “I eliminated my lab cost” as one of the reasons for acquiring the technology and investing in learning how to use it well.
+That statement is technically correct; you aren't sending a check to your technician for that restoration.
+But it is financially incorrect; the cost has not been eliminated, it has been shifted.

 If your CEREC machine payment is $2,000 per month and you do one unit with it, the cost of that unit of dentistry is equal to 100 percent of the variable expense ($42 in our example), and 100 percent of the fixed expense, for a total “Lab Fee” of $2,042 ($42+$2,000) for that unit.

 The second unit you do that month changes the cost for each unit to $42+$1,000 (50 percent of the fixed expense) for a unit total of $1,042.
 Do 20 units and it's $42+$100 (5 percent of the fixed expense) for $142.
-Do 40 units and well, you can do the arithmetic.
-Pay off the machine and the only fixed expense to add to your variable expense is the subscription plan divided over the total number of units.
-When you upgrade, like most of us did to the BlueCam, we start the process over again.
+Do 40 units and, well, you can do the arithmetic.
+Pay off the machine and the only fixed expense to add to your variable expense is the subscription plan divided by the total number of units.
+When you upgrade to the BlueCam, like most of us did, we start the process over again.